St. Joseph Hospital Foundation

 There are many ways to give:

-- Make a one-time gift to a hospital program for your choice.
+- Make a one-time gift to a hospital program of your choice.
 Gifts can be made via cash, check, or credit card.
 Make an online credit card donation today.

 Employees who are currently paying on a pledge will receive their Employee Partners badge in the mail.
-If you do not receive your badge, please contact the Foundation at 714-347-7900 or firstname.lastname@example.org.
+If you do not receive your badge, please contact BreeAnn Shaver in the Foundation Office at 714-347-7900 or email@example.com.

 Frequently asked questions

 Why should I become an Employee Partner?Employee participation in the campaign – regardless of the size of your gift – shows the community that the hospital is supported by individuals who know it best, it’s very own family.
 Employees also provide much needed support for capital, facilities, and programs.

 I think my pledge is expiring.
 Do I need to sign up again?